 None required, but it is best to be up to date with your routine vaccinations and visit with your doctor before the trip to get vaccinations that may be needed.
 A yellow fever immunization is ONLY required for travelers who have visited an infected zone within six months of their arrival in Madagascar.
 Malaria prevention is recommended, particularly in the coastal regions.
 Additional suggested vaccines are listed below but please consult with your doctor.

 - Hepatitis A and B (combo shot series)

 - Routine vaccinations such as Tetanus, Diphtheria, Pertussis, Measles, Mumps, Rubella, Polio

 French and Malagasy are the primary languages.
 Our guide will speak English.

-The currency now used in Madagascar is the Malagasy ariary (MGA), as opposed to the former Malagasy Franc (FMG).
+The currency now used in Madagascar is the Malagasy ariary (MGA), as opposed to the former Malagasy franc (FMG).
 Madagascar is primarily a cash-driven country.
-New, unripped US dollars and Euro are often accepted.
-Visa is the only widely accepted credit card, though in most places it has limited usage.
+New, unripped U.S. dollars and Euro are often accepted.
+Visa is the only widely accepted credit card, though in most places it has limited use.
 ATM’s are available at the airport to receive local currency, and very few, if any, will be available once we leave the city.
-No US or Euro coins are accepted in Madagascar, so this is not advised for tipping.
+No U.S. or Euro coins are accepted in Madagascar, so this is not advised for tipping.